Lostlitus/notes/cpp/concepts.md

 ## Why Concepts

 Concepts is a new terminology introduced in C++20.
 It is aimed to make templates more readable and simpler.
-It achieves the former goal by add constrains on template parameters, and achieves the latter by optimize the grammer of templates.
+It achieves the former goal by adding constrains on template parameters, and achieves the latter by optimizing the grammer of templates.
 Besides, other benefits are introduced as well.

 ## More readable

-### Simple function template Example
+### Simple function template example

 Example first: